nicolairvine/urgent-ambulatory-decisions/README.md

 ### General User Interface
 The GUI user has control to allow adjustment of:
-- Staff numbers and shifts
+- Staffing configurations - number and work pattern
 - Mean daily demand
-- Threshold of high occupancy tolerance (overcrowding)
 - Proportion of patients suitable for admission avoidance in the population
-- Proportion of discharges from in-patient areas
-- Proportion of admissions from the clinic
 - Opening and closing hours of the clinic
 - Hours of peak demand

 The GUI is a simple reproduction of the department with a color key to identify patient.
-The GUI also provides real-time updates of expected patients by area allocated, occupancy levels, daily numbers of patient delayed >5mins, daily proportion of discharges/admissions
+The GUI also provides real-time updates of expected patients by area allocated.
+It also plots occupancy levels and daily numbers of patient delayed >5mins (after 2 week model warm-up), along with other outputs to check model functioning as it runs
-These and all other model outputs are stored in csv. files and collated at the end of model runs
+These and all other model outputs are stored in csv. files (folder space left blank)

 ### Integration of DES and ABM
 The Figure below is the conceptual model of the early senior decision-making in the AMU.
 The diagram shows patient movement through the system, with boxes representing patient states and arrows showing transitions.
 Dashed arrows indicate integration points between agent-based and discrete event sub-models.
 Arrow polarity (+/-) indicates whether the source event increases or decreases the target process.
 Key model elements include patient creation from referrals, decision-making processes, and resource allocation